Get 80% off your plan for your first 6 months.*

 FAQs on starting a non-profit organisation

-Here are answers to some common questions about getting your non-profit off the ground.
+Here are answers to common questions about setting up and running a non-profit.

-How long does it take to register a non-profit in the UK?
+How long does it take to set up a non-profit?

 Can I pay myself a salary from my non-profit?